codership/documentation/galeracluster/source/faq.rst

    In order to manage the vessel effectively, rowers had to act synchronously, lest the oars become intertwined and became blocked.
 Captains could scale the crew up to hundreds of rowers, making the galleys faster and more maneuverable in combat.

    For more information on galleys, see `Wikipedia <http://en.wikipedia.org/wiki/Galley>`_.

+.. _`faq-galera-license`:
+.. rubric:: How is Galera Licensed and is it Open-Source?

+.. rst-class:: list-stats

+   Level: Newcomer; Interested: DBAs, Business Managers; Category: Background

+.. rst-class:: list-abstract

+   The Galera software is licensed under the GNU General Public License, version 2 (see `GPL vs. 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_).
+It's open-source software, which can be found at GitHub (see `Codership Github <https://github.com/codership>`_).

+.. _`faq-how-codership-started`:
+.. rubric:: How did Galera Start?

+.. rst-class:: list-stats

+   Level: Newcomer; Interested: DBAs, Business Managers; Category: Background

+.. rst-class:: list-abstract

+   Having worked for years with databases and with data clustering environments, the founders all knew each other.
+Every now and then they would meet and talk about the technology, about their work.
+In particular, they discussed the shortcomings and pitfalls of the existing solutions available.

+   During these discussions, one thing became apparent: They all shared a need to produce something better, something that ”just works”.
+In May 2007, they released Galera Cluster for MySQL, their new, fast and scalable data replication and clustering solution for open source databases.

+.. _`faq-who-owns-galera`:
+.. rubric:: Who Owns and Develops Galera Software?

+.. rst-class:: list-stats

+   Level: Newcomer; Interested: DBAs, Business Managers; Category: Background

+.. rst-class:: list-abstract

+   Galera Cluster software is the intellectural property of Codership Oy of Finland.
+The primary owners of Codership are actively involved in the executive management and development of the software.
+For more information on copyrights and other legal aspects, see :doc:`./documentation/legal-notice`.

 .. |---|   unicode:: U+2014 ..
 EM DASH
    :trim: